panoptic-labs/docs/research/2024-12-06-election-2024-implied-volatility/2024-12-06-crypto-implied-volatility-election-2024.md

 We analyze hourly data from October 22 to November 20, 2024, covering [Deribit DVOL](/research/comparing-uniswap-deribit-implied-volatilities#explanation-of-dvol) and [Uniswap IV](/research/new-formulation-implied-volatility) trends.
 For Uniswap, we focused on the liquid ETH/USDC (5 bps) and WBTC/USDT (30 bps) pools, which consistently rank high in Total Value Locked (TVL).

+Data and code notebooks can be found in our public research repository.
+Click [here](https://github.com/panoptic-labs/research/blob/main/_research-bites/20241203/iv_election.ipynb) to check it out.

 ![](./1.png)
 **Figure 1:** Comparative Analysis of Hourly and Normalized Implied Volatility: Uniswap IV (ETH/USDC 5 Bps Pool, WBTC/USDT 30 Bps Pool) vs. Deribit DVOL for ETH and BTC, highlighting implied volatility dynamics during the pre- and post-election period.